 The eighth term accounts for another important mechanism for dust production, namely dust {\it accretion} or {\it growth}, which is expected to occur in the densest, coldest regions of the ISM, namely in molecular clouds.
 In this process, refractory elements can condensate onto pre-existing grain cores.
 It is generally assumed that dust grains can undergo accretion on a typical timescale $\tau_{accr}$, which may be a complex function of the interstellar metallicity, its density, temperature and of the grain size \cite{dwek1998}.

-The ninth term describes the infall of matter in the form of dust into the system, i. e. it is meant to account for the amount of dust accreted from an external component, which in principle might be the intergalactic medium or, in models in which gas flows are considered, a reservoir of cold gas present nearby the system and ready to be accreted, such as, e. g., the ISM of a merging galaxy or a gas distribution leftover from a recent merging event.
-The tenth and last term of eq.~\ref{eq_dust} accounts for the possible ejection of dust into the inter galactic medium (IGM) by means of galactic winds.
+The ninth term describes the infall of matter in the form of dust into the system, i.e., it is meant to account for the amount of dust accreted from an external component, which in principle might be the intergalactic medium (IGM) or, in models in which gas flows are considered, a reservoir of cold gas present nearby the system and ready to be accreted, such as, e.g., the ISM of a merging galaxy or a gas distribution leftover from a recent merging event.
+The tenth and last term of Equation~(\ref{eq_dust}) accounts for the possible ejection of dust into the IGM by means of galactic winds.
 Such term needs to be taken into account in the most general case in which outflows are to be included in the galactic type that one aims to model, such as a dwarf, a starburst galaxy or a spheroid in the earliest phases of its evolution.
-In the specific case of the Milky Way, the chemical evolution used to describe the evolution of dust is typically a {\it closed box}, i. e. it does not include any term which accounts for an exchange of dust with the external environment.
+In the specific case of the Milky Way, the chemical evolution used to describe the evolution of dust is typically a {\it closed box}, i.e., it does not include any term which accounts for an exchange of dust with the external environment.
 This occurs because in one-zone chemical evolution models for the solar neighbourhood, infall is assumed to contain negligible traces of metals, hence also of refractory elements.

-Given the variety of the different processes involved in dust production and, most of all, the fact that different sources act on different timescales, Eq.~\ref{eq_dust} (together with other equations required to close the system) is to be integrated numerically, therefore the derivation of its solution require a computing facility.
-In general, an ordinary, non-high-preformance computer is sufficient to compute the solution to Eq.~\ref{eq_dust} for a signficant set (order of 10-20) of chemical elements of interest and for a significant fraction of cosmic time.
+Given the variety of the different processes involved in dust production and, most of all, the fact that different sources act on different timescales, Equation~(\ref{eq_dust}) (together with other equations required to close the system) is to be integrated numerically, therefore the derivation of its solution require computational resources.
+In general, an ordinary, non-high-performance computer is sufficient to compute the solution to Equation~(\ref{eq_dust}) for a significant set (order of 10--20) of chemical elements of interest and for a significant fraction of cosmic time.

-\subsection{Dust production from stars}
+\subsection{Dust Production from Stars}

-In chemical evolution models, the prescriptions regarding the amount of dust produced by various stellar sources are represented by the dust condensation efficiencies $\delta^j_i$ - the fraction of heavy elements which are incorporated into dust for various elements (where $i$ is for the chemical element and $j$ stands for the source - generally AGB and SNe).
+In chemical evolution models, the prescriptions regarding the amount of dust produced by various stellar sources are represented by the dust condensation efficiencies $\delta^j_i$--- the fraction of heavy elements which are incorporated into dust for various elements (where $i$ is for the chemical element and $j$ stands for the source - generally AGB and SNe).